alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 (e.g. once a week) to keep the software up to date

 * These scripts can be re-run as needed.
 There is not need to re-image your SD card beforehand.

+#TO DO

+1. Ask user all questions at the start and then perform an unattended install
+2. Provide an activity log
+3. Better error detection